-In this episode we follow the history unity in this period through the Arab-Israeli conflict up to first the Madrid conference and then Oslo accords.
+In this episode we follow the history of unity in this period, through the Arab-Israeli conflict up to first the Madrid conference and then Oslo accords.

-The Madrid conference in 1991 symbolized another turning point in the slow fragmentation of Arab Unity.
+The Madrid conference in 1991 symbolised another turning point in the slow fragmentation of Arab Unity.

 Israelis, Syrians, Lebanese, Jordanians and the Palestinian delegation met to negotiate a joint settlement.
 Though the Madrid conference was considered a failure, the reality of Israeli- Palestinian negotiations - once completely unthinkable - highlighted a fundamental shift in Arab thinking towards Israel.

 The Palestinians never became truly independent.
-Israeli troops largely remained in place and the Palestinian authority was ultimately proven to be ineffectual.
+Israeli troops largely remained in place and the Palestinian authority was ultimately proved to be ineffectual.

-The collapse of Nasserism as a uniting force and the inability to regain the territories lost in wars with Israel led to the questioning of the secular ideologies that have dominated regional politics since WWII.
+The collapse of Nasserism as a uniting force and the inability to regain the territories lost in wars with Israel led to the questioning of the secular ideologies that have dominated regional politics since World War II.

 With many governments finding it increasingly difficult to fulfil their promises of prosperity and national strength in the face of globalisation and increased foreign intervention, Islamist movements, long suppressed are gaining political ground and mass public support.